wamuyugitz/wamuyugitz/README.md

 - 👋 Hi, I’m @wamuyugitz
-- 👀 I’m interested in Web development
+- 👀 I’m interested in Web development and Data Analysis
-- 🌱 I’m a Front-end Web Developer (React)
+- 🌱 I’m a Front-end Web Developer (Angular & React)
 - 💞️ I’m looking to collaborate on projects
 - 📫 How to reach me (wamuyugitonga@gmail.com)